jro31/jethro-codes/_articles/projects/blocks-falling.md

 It doesn't look that fun at first glance, but once you've got a grasp of what's going on here, this hook is actually fairly simple.

-And the sooner we start, the sooner we finish, so let's get it over with.
+And the sooner we start, the sooner we'll finish, so let's get it over with.

 The first three lines should look familiar: